primary-user/CodeClaimer/README.md

 - Claim history logs
 - Moderator exports

-The claim system still uses `message_id` as the primary lookup because Discord message IDs are globally unique.
-The added server metadata makes future admin and reporting commands cleaner and safer.

 ---

 ## Database Migration

 CodeClaimer includes automatic migration support for the `shared_codes` table.

-If an existing SQLite database was created before these columns existed, the bot adds them automatically on startup:
+If an existing SQLite database was created before the metadata columns existed, the bot adds them automatically on startup:

 ```text
 guild_id